Felissa Rose

 Felissa Rose Esposito (born May 23, 1969), better known as simply Felissa Rose, is an American actress.
 She has amassed over 200 film credits, and is best known for her work in the horror genre, for which she is recognized as a "scream queen."

 Rose made her film debut as Angela Baker in the cult horror film Sleepaway Camp (1983), which established her as a horror icon.
 She reprised the role in the 2008 sequel Return to Sleepaway Camp.
-Her other horror roles include Elsa Lansing in Silent Night, Zombie Night (2009), Mother in The Perfect House (2012), Rachel Steele in Camp Dread (2014), Angela Freeman in Death House (2018), Kathleen in Victor Crowley (2018), Ms. Crowell in Bloody Summer Camp (2022), and Ms. Principe in Terrifier 2 (2022).
+Her other horror roles include Elsa Lansing in Silent Night, Zombie Night (2009), Mother in The Perfect House (2012), Rachel Steele in Camp Dread (2014), Angela Freeman in Death House (2018), Kathleen in Victor Crowley (2018), Ms. Crowell in Bloody Summer Camp (2021), and Ms. Principe in Terrifier 2 (2022).
+She plays Donna in the film, Stream.
 Rose continues to make regular appearances on The Joe Bob Briggs Show, The Last Drive-In on Shudder, and appeared in The Boulet Brothers's Halfway to Halloween special in 2023.

 In 2016, Rose produced a number of music videos for the metal band Slayer.

+Rose has been on tour, summer 2026 with the incomparable Peaches Christ for a tour of Sleepaway Camp.
+It showcases Peaches live podcast with co host Michael Varrati.

 Early life

-Felissa Rose Esposito was born on May 23, 1969 in Greenwich Village in New York City and raised in Syosset on Long Island.
+Felissa Rose Esposito was born on May 23, 1969, in Greenwich Village in New York City and raised in Syosset on Long Island.
 Rose graduated from Syosset High School and later earned a degree from New York University.